Omnibus test: Definitions

 These omnibus tests are usually conducted whenever one tends to test an overall hypothesis on a quadratic statistic (like sum of squares or variance or covariance) or rational quadratic statistic (like the ANOVA overall F test in Analysis of Variance or F Test in Analysis of covariance or the F Test in Linear Regression, or Chi-Square in Logistic Regression).

-While significance is founded on the omnibus test, it doesn't specify exactly where the difference is occurred, meaning, it doesn't bring specification on which parameter is significantly different from the other, but it statistically determines that there is a difference, so at least two of the tested parameters are statistically different.
+While significance is founded on the omnibus test, it doesn't specify exactly where the difference has occurred, meaning it doesn't bring specification on which parameter is significantly different from the other, but it statistically determines that there is a difference.
+Thus, at least two of the tested parameters are statistically different.
 If significance was met, none of those tests will tell specifically which mean differs from the others (in ANOVA), which coefficient differs from the others (in regression) etc.